 Kids love building and decorating gingerbread houses, but baking your own gingerbread and constructing the houses can sometimes be difficult and time-consuming.
 Save yourself some of the trouble with these easy "gingerbread" houses made from graham crackers and frosting.

 You can make just one for your family, or build a batch of them and throw a gingerbread house-decorating party, where each child decorates their own house and takes it home at the end of the event.

 This no-bake method of making gingerbread houses cuts the prep time tremendously allowing you time to spend more time on the flourishes and details on your house.

 - Two sizes of graham crackers: double graham crackers (two rectangular crackers per piece) and quadruple graham crackers (four rectangles per piece)

 - A batch of royal icing

-- Step 3: Place one double cracker on the table and pipe icing along all four edges.
+- Place one double cracker on the table and pipe icing along all four edges.
 Working quickly, place the house's four walls (including the two with gables, which should stand across from each other) onto the icing and pipe more icing where the crackers touch vertically.

 Milk Carton Gingerbread House Alternative

-If having an entirely edible creation isn't a priority for you, you can use a small milk carton as the base of your building.
+If having an entirely edible creation is not a priority for you, you can use a small milk carton as the base of your building.
 To make your house simply glue the graham crackers to the sides of the container.
 This will provide a sturdy base on which the kids can create their homes.